strap/strap_sdk_pebble/README.md

 We hope that getting started with the Strap Metrics SDK is easy for you.
 These steps shouldn't take more than 15-20 minutes.
 Grab a cup of coffee, and let's get to it!

+** Note: The below shows you how to integrate with a JS project.
+If you have an iOS or Android companion app, check out the README in the companion directory.
+The rest of the steps below still apply.

 ---
 1. Add the Strap Metrics SDK to your Pebble project.
 Run this from the src directory: